 Other Types of Seating

-For example, some offices use exercise balls for seating, and you can even find chair frames with a mid-back back support with space for an exercise ball where the seat would go.
+For example, some offices use exercise balls as seating, and you can even find chair frames with mid-back support that have space for an exercise ball where the seat would go.

 There’s even a recent trend to forego the seat altogether, which has led to the creation of the standing desk.
 “Sitting is the new smoking,” as the saying goes.

-In addition, most of the chair types can come in either mid-back or high-back varieties (mid-back variants tend to be less expensive) and are made with either mesh, cloth, or leather upholstery, giving you virtually unlimited choice.
+In addition, most chair types can be mid-back or high-back (mid-back variants tend to be less expensive) and are made with mesh, cloth, or leather upholstery, giving you virtually unlimited choice.

-There are numerous types of computer chairs made by a host of different manufacturers, and we have an extensive list of office chairs brands to showcase them.
+There are numerous types of computer chairs made by various manufacturers, and we have an extensive list of office chairs brands to showcase them.

-But before looking at brands, fully understand the type of office chair you want by determining your usage, ergonomic needs, comfort, style choice, and budget, and you’re ready to explore the market for a new office chair!
+But before looking at brands, fully understand the type of office chair you want by determining your usage, ergonomic needs, comfort, style choice, and budget.
+Then, you’ll be ready to explore the market for a new office chair!